bngetich/doctor-notes-app/README.md

 # 🩺 LLM-Powered Clinical Note App

-This application converts unstructured clinical text into structured medical data using a two-step LLM pipeline (extraction → FHIR).
-It is designed to power doctor-patient encounter documentation, EHR integration, and AI-assisted clinical workflows.
+This application converts unstructured clinical text into structured medical data using a full LLM pipeline (summarization → extraction → FHIR).
+It is designed to power doctor‑patient encounter documentation, EHR integration, and AI-assisted clinical workflows.

 ## 🚀 Overview